America's Funniest People: Production

 In 1992, Sorkin was dismissed by Vin Di Bona.
 In response, Sorkin filed a lawsuit against Di Bona, claiming that she was dismissed from the show due to her race, after ABC Chairman Dan Burke had suggested to Di Bona that Sorkin be replaced by an African-American or a person of another ethnic minority.
 Sorkin sought $450,000 for lost earnings, and an additional unspecified amount for harm to her professional reputation and emotional injury.
 Sorkin additionally claimed that after she denounced the move as unfair, Di Bona changed plans and hired new cohost Tawny Kitaen, who was white.
+Randy Davison was invited to be on multiple episodes, doing impersonations of Edith Bunker and Popeye as Elvis.

 During the 1992-1993 season, the entire production moved to Universal Studios Florida.
 The start of the 1993-94 season modified the show's title to The New America's Funniest People, with an updated logo, and production moving back to Los Angeles, originating from Hollywood Center Studios.
 This reflected the addition of new themed segments, some special guests, and the new practice of having a guest co-host (usually a star from another ABC series) join Coulier and Kitaen each week.
 However, these changes were not enough to improve the show's failing ratings, and it was cancelled at the end of that season.
 The network continued to air repeats until late-August.

 During the latter half of the show's run, and for at most a year after it was canceled, short 30-second segments from America's Funniest People ran in commercial breaks during ABC's Saturday morning lineup.
 These would usually consist of excerpts from longer segments, usually featuring young kids telling jokes or engaging in stunts.

 The show's premise would later integrate to AFV.